protocol agentproto.shcli cli.agentproto.shpanel /panel

 • Schema poisoning — an attacker rewrites KNOWLEDGE.md (or AGENTS.md) to relax contradiction policy, expand the LLM's authority, or silently raise lint severities to info.
 Mitigation: both files SHOULD be subject to the same governance gate (AIP-7) as any contract — changes go through approval.
 The governance: field in KNOWLEDGE.md makes this binding explicit; views that override the parent's governance MUST be reviewable through the same gate (a child cannot escape a parent's policy by pointing governance: elsewhere unless the parent permits it).

 • View shadowing — a malicious view extends: a benign workspace but overrides lints or curation.conflictResolution to silently weaken the curator agent.
 Mitigation: hosts MUST expose the resolution chain alongside the merged config so reviewers can audit what came from where; governance policies SHOULD restrict which lints a view is allowed to soften.
+A legal/compliance baseline SHOULD ship as a constraint-mode view so it cannot be shadowed or tombstoned by a higher layer or a guild edit — the floor rule turns an otherwise-silent override into a knowledge_constraint_conflict / knowledge_tombstone_blocked warning.

 • Confidence laundering — an LLM marks low-quality syntheses as confidence: 1.0.
 Mitigation: confidence values written by the LLM during ingest are advisory; downstream consumers MAY weight them against source recency and observation count.